cloudposse/terraform-aws-components/modules/eks/github-actions-runner/README.md

 a [GitHub App](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/authenticating-to-the-github-api#authenticating-arc-with-a-github-app)
 or a [Personal Access Token (classic)](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/authenticating-to-the-github-api#authenticating-arc-with-a-personal-access-token-classic).
 The preferred way to authenticate is by _creating_ and _installing_ a GitHub App.
-This is the recommended approach as it allows for more much more restricted access than using a Personal Access Token (classic), and the Action Runners to not currently support using a fine-grained Personal Access Token.
+This is the recommended approach as it allows for much more restricted access than using a Personal Access Token (classic), and the Action Runners do not currently support using a fine-grained Personal Access Token.